manthan2905/IT202-007/public_html/Project/proposal.md

 Include a function to check if a user has a specific role (we won’t use it for this milestone but it should be usable in the future)

   -  List of Evidence of Feature Completion
-    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Status: Complete (Completed, Partially working, Incomplete, Pending)
     - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
     - Pull Requests
       https://github.com/manthan2905/IT202-007/pull/46